rgcgithub/regenie/docs/docs/overview.md

 The sandwich estimator HC3 is used in a Wald test for variants whose MAC is above 1000 (see `--rare-mac`) otherwise the model-based standard errors are used.
 When Firth is specified, we only apply the Firth correction using LRT if the p-value for the interaction term $\gamma$ from the Wald test is below a specified threshold (see `--pThresh`).
 So the added $E^2$ term as well as the use of the Firth penalty help with case-control imbalance and model misspecification for the effect of $E$ on the phenotype.

+### Survival analysis

+Starting with **regenie v4.0**, we have enabled the survival analysis, improving the power for analyzing common diseases where time-to-event data is available.
+REGENIE utilizes the Cox Proportional Harzard model for association testing.

+#### Step 1: Whole genome model using cox ridge regression

+In step 1, Level 0 is the same as the section above.
+We use linear ridge regression with `time` as the response to reduce dimensionality.
+In Level 1, instead of linear/logistic ridge regression, we use Cox Ridge regression[simon2011regularization] to combine the predictions $W$ from Level 0.

+$$
+\lambda_i(t) = \lambda_0(t) \exp(\mu_i + w_i^\intercal \alpha)
+$$
+where $\lambda(t)$ is the hazard function, $\mu$ captures the effects of non-genetic covariates.

+We fit the cox ridge regression for a range of shrinkage parameters and select the best value using K-fold cross validation scheme.

+With the estimated $\hat{\alpha}$, we construct Leave One Chromosome Out genetic prediction.
+These LOCO predictions capture population structure, relatedness and polygenic effects.

+#### Step 2: Single variant and gene-based burden tests

+For time-to-event traits, the cox proportional hazard regression model is used to test the association between the phenotype and the genetic marker. **Note**: the only supported gene-based test is the burden test.

+The cox proportional hazard regression model includes the LOCO predictions from Step 1 as an offset.

+$$
+\lambda_i(t) = \lambda_0(t) \exp(\mu_i + w_{i, LOCO} + g_i \beta)
+$$

+We test the null hypothesis $H_0: \beta = 0$ using the score test.
+When the event rate is low, the standard score test doesn't control Type I error well at rare genetic markers.
+To reduce the bias and achieve a more robust test, regenie uses Firth correction[heinze2001solution] when the p-value from the standard score test is below a threshold (default 0.05).

+The firth correction provides a well-calibrated test, but comes with a computational cost.
+To mitigate this burden in Cox regression, we include a fast approximate test, which gives results very similar to the exact Firth test.

 ### Missing Phenotype data